|Posted: March 2019|

 - The clear the zone offside rule applies.
 The centerline is not used for offside, but is used for icing calls.

-- Slap shots ARE ALLOWED in the following divisions: AVIVA, GUARANTEE AND DOMINION.
+- Slap shots ARE ALLOWED in the following divisions: A & B Divisions.

 - Any player physically or verbally abusing any game or tournament official will be ejected from the tournament.